Shoulder Fracture

 A shoulder fracture is an injury that can cause a lot of shoulder pain.
 Fractures in the shoulder can significantly diminish your quality of life, making even basic daily activities seem nearly unmanageable.
 Read on to learn the symptoms of each type of shoulder fracture and how they can be treated.

 Our board-certified orthopedic and sports medicine specialist, Dr. Benjamin Szerlip, has aided thousands in recovering from shoulder fractures, enabling them to resume an active and healthy lifestyle.
-Schedule an appointment at our office in Austin, Texas today!
+Schedule an appointment at our office in Georgetown or Austin, Texas, today!

 About the Shoulder